 Erasmus Mundus Scholarship Programs in Germany

-German Universities participate in quite a number of study programs which are funded by Erasmus Mundus Scholarships.
+German colleges and Universities participate in quite a number of study programs which are funded by Erasmus Mundus Scholarships.
 The scholarships allow international students to pursue a participating Erasmus Mundus study program for free.

 German Foundations Scholarship Programs

 A number of political and religious foundations in Germany offers scholarships to international students from various backgrounds, interests, and qualifications.
 Studentwerk-berlin.de outlines them in this list.